JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 - Click on "More", then "Browse"
 - Navigate to `~/AirSim/Unreal/Environments/Blocks`
 - Select `Blocks.uproject` and "Open"
-- Choose "Convert Project", then "More options"
+- When the "Convert Project" menu appears, select the "More options" button
-- Finally, "Convert in-place:
+- Then, "Convert in-place"
 Note: the next time you run UE4Editor, Blocks will appear among the recent projects in the "Select or Create New Project" menu

 You can dismiss the "New plugin" notification and close the UE4Editor interface tour; some shaders will still be compiling